dy/piezo/docs/language.md

 * importable DSP libs: sound design, melody design, synth design, analysis, live, stdlib etc
 * radically minimal & performant
 * it must be 0 runtime: no arguments ambiguity, all types are predictable in advance.
-  ! >- operator can be statically analyzable if group length is known (it should be known) ! -> operator must uniquely identify type and be macros

 **It should be language as a gift for Krsna: for him to compose beautiful melody once; and for all demigods to make songs praising Holy Name**